ShubhDoshi/DeepFake-Detection/README.md

 # DeepFake Detection

+Deepfakes can distort our perception of the truth and we need to develop a strategy to improve their detection.
+Deep Fakes are increasingly detrimental to privacy, social security, and democracy.
+We plan to achieve better accuracy in predicting real and fake videos.

 The repository includes 3 .ipynb and corresponding .py files.
 Each of them implement one of the following 3 face detection techniques - DLIB, MediaPipe and MTCNN.
 All of these files follow the same procedure as written below.

 ## Preprocessing:
 Frame capturing was done from all the videos such that some number(32) of evenly number of frames were extracted from all the videos.
-If any videa is short, then the number of frames extracted were somewhat lesser than 32.
+If any video is short, then the number of frames extracted were somewhat lesser than 32.
 After that, face detection was performed by 3 different face detection techniques: 1)DLIB 2)MediaPipe 3)MTCNN .
 All types of images were converted to 64 X 64 X 3 size and stored in the respective arrays.

 ## Data Augmentation: